-The actuarial value of promised retirement benefits at the accounting date, calculated in line with International Accounting Standard 19 (IAS19) assumptions and considering funding benefits only, is estimated to be £498m (2020: £530m).
+The actuarial value of promised retirement benefits at the accounting date, calculated in line with International Accounting Standard 19 (IAS19) assumptions and considering funding benefits only, is estimated to be £480m (2021: £498m).
 This figure is used for statutory accounting purposes by Defra.
 The assumptions underlying the figure are set out in Defra's statutory accounts.
 The figure is only prepared for the purposes of IAS19 and has no validity in other circumstances.
 In particular, it is not relevant for calculations undertaken for the funding purposes and setting contributions payable to the Fund.

-Assumptions used Year ended 31 March 2020 % p.a.
+Assumptions used Year ended 31 March 2021 % p.a .

-Investment return (discount rate) 1.25
+Investment return (discount rate) 1.55

-Pension increases 2.22
+Pension increases 2.90

-Life expectancy is based on the Fund's VitaCurves with improvements in line with the CMI 2020 model, assuming smoothed rates of improvement converging to the long term rate of 0.5% p.a. with no weighting placed on the 2020 data.
-Based on the information available, the COVID-19 pandemic has not had a significant impact on mortality rates over the accounting period.
-It will take time for the longer-term impact on health and life expectancy to be understood, so no allowance has been made so far.
+Life expectancy is based on the Fund's VitaCurves with improvements in line with the CMI 2021 model, assuming smoothed rates of improvement, an initial addition of 0.25% and improvements converging to a long term rate of 1.5% p.a. with no weighting placed on the 2020 or 2021 data.